Narcissus (plant): Distribution

-Although the family Amaryllidaceae are predominantly tropical or subtropical as a whole, Narcissus occurs primarily in Mediterranean region, with a centre of diversity in the Iberian Peninsula (Spain and Portugal).
-A few species extend the range into southern France, Italy, the Balkans (N. poeticus, N. serotinus, N. tazetta), and the Eastern Mediterranean (N. serotinus) including Palestine (N. tazetta).
+Although the family Amaryllidaceae are predominantly tropical or subtropical as a whole, Narcissus occurs primarily in the Mediterranean region, with a centre of diversity in the Iberian Peninsula (Spain and Portugal).
+A few species extend the range into southern France, Italy, the Balkans (N. poeticus, N. serotinus, N. tazetta), and the Eastern Mediterranean (N. serotinus) including Israel and Palestine (N. tazetta).
 The occurrence of N. tazetta in western and central Asia as well as East Asia are considered introductions, albeit ancient (see Eastern cultures).
 While the exact northern limit of the natural range is unknown, the occurrences of wild N. pseudonarcissus in Great Britain, middle and northern Europe are similarly considered ancient introductions.

 While the Amaryllidaceae are not native to North America, Narcissus grows well in USDA hardiness zones 3B through 10, which encompass most of the United States and Canada.

-N. elegans occurs on the Northwest African Coast (Morocco and Libya), as well as the coastline of Corsica, Sardinia and Italy, and N. bulbocodium between Tangier and Algiers and Tangier to Marrakech, but also on the Iberian Peninsula.
+N. elegans occurs on the Northwest African Coast (Morocco and Libya), as well as the coastline of Corsica, Sardinia and Italy, and N. bulbocodium between Tangier and Algiers and Tangier to Marrakesh, but also on the Iberian Peninsula.
 N. serotinus is found along the entire Mediterranean coast.
 N. tazetta occurs as far east as Iran and Kashmir.
 Since this is one of the oldest species found in cultivation, it is likely to have been introduced into Kashmir.
 N. poeticus and N. pseudonarcissus have the largest distribution ranges.
 N. poeticus ranges from the Pyrenees along the Romanian Carpathians to the Black Sea and along the Dalmatian coast to Greece.
 N. pseudonarcissus ranges from the Iberian Peninsula, via the Vosges Mountains to northern France and Belgium, and the United Kingdom where there are still wild stocks in Southern Scotland.
 The only occurrence in Luxembourg is located near Lellingen, in the municipality of Kiischpelt.
 In Germany it is found mainly in the nature reserve at Perlenbach-Fuhrtsbachtal and the Eifel National Park, where in the spring at Monschau the meadows are teeming with yellow blooms.
 One of the most easterly occurrences can be found at Misselberg near Nassau on the Lahn.